marcinbunsch/bunsch.pl/_posts/2014-10-14-wrangling-service-objects-with-method_struct.md

 end
 {% endhighlight %}

-The killer feature of method_struct is the automatic creation of the class method which streamlines the creation of an instance and calling of the method.
+The killer feature of method_struct is the automatic defining of the class method, which streamlines the creation of an instance and calling of the method at the same time.
 So instead of:

 {% highlight ruby %}
 PostCreator.new(current_user, post_params).create